 Every time I think I’ve reached my limit on time travel mystery shows, I see another trailer for a series like The Resort and think to myself, “Man, that shit is right up my alley!”
 I’m a sucker.
 Even when, like The Resort, said show is less sci-fi on the time travel thing and more… spiritual?
 More vague?
 Less science-y.
 Because this series, my friend, is not Primer.
 It’s not Dark.
 It’s not… my god, I watch a lot of films and TV shows that involve varying degrees of time travel stuff.
 Several in 2022 alone.
 The Resort uses it at first as more of a metaphor than it does a plot device, but then it does.
-Though unlike a Tenet or Interstellar, where explaining how the time bending works, this series doesn’t really bother explaining why or how anything happens and just expects you to kind of trust the vibe and go with it.
+Though unlike a Tenet or Interstellar, where explaining how the time bending works is core to the plot, this series doesn’t really bother explaining why or how anything happens and just expects you to kind of trust the vibe and go with it.
 Which would normally drive me insane.
 But, here?
 I’ll let it go because the series is more about atmosphere and relationships than time travel.
 They’re related, of course, but the mechanics are such that it just doesn’t matter as much.

 I can’t help but be reminded of the M. Night stinker Old when I fired this up.
 A couple — in this case, Noah (William Jackson Harper) and Emma (Cristin Milioti) — go on a Mexican beach vacation in the throws of what seems like a relationship crisis.
 It’s not quite clear up front why Emma is so pissy and bitter, but it’s clear Noah has maybe, possibly done something wrong.
 It’s awkward and not particularly fun.
 In fact, the show itself is also not very much fun for the first few episodes.
 I really like Milioti, but grouchy, jerky Milioti isn’t something I’m that into.
 And, honestly, Jackson Harper is so likable as an actor that it’s really difficult to imagine he’s done anything wrong.
 The dude is clearly not a cheater, or abusive in any way.
 He’s not dumb.
 He’s not boring.
 What could be the issue?